 Cour du Commerce Saint-André

 The 120 metre long passageway links rue Saint-André-des-Arts to Boulevard Saint-Germain and has a third entrance at 21 rue de l’Ancienne Comédie.
-The street is located in the neighbourhood of Saint-Germain-des-Prés on the Left Bank.
+The street is part of the neighbourhood of Saint-Germain-des-Prés on the Left Bank.

 The adjacent Cour de Rohan has been closed to the public for a few years now.
 It leads to a mansion from 1636.

 Cour du Commerce Saint-André is one of the few streets that have retained their original cobblestones.
-With its old-looking store signs it is reminiscent of this ‘Old Paris’ that existed before the great urban works of Baron Haussmann.
+With its old-looking store signs, it is reminiscent of this ‘yesteryear Paris’ that existed before the great urban works of Baron Haussmann.

 The other well-known café is the Relais Odéon (or Bistro 1900), worth noted for its beautiful Art Nouveau style facade.

 Check out google map for the exact location of the Cour du Commerce Saint-André.